DataDog/integrations-core/oracle/README.md

 respawn limit 10 5
 normal exit 0

-# Logging to console from the agent is disabled since the agent already logs using file or
+# Logging to console from the Agent is disabled since the Agent already logs using file or
 # syslog depending on its configuration.
-We make upstart log what the process still outputs in order
+We make Upstart log what the process still outputs in order
 # to log panics/crashes to /var/log/upstart/datadog-agent.log
 console log
 env DD_LOG_TO_CONSOLE=false